crodier/software-blog/_posts/2023-10-07-cost-of-a-microservice.md

 of breaking it up into microservices - but not before you are a big success.

-Even the naive interpretation of the statement *start monolithic* is a good approach; however, do not interpret it as naive.

-When you build the monolith, *use interfaces liberally* to separate responsibility.
+When building the monolith, *use interfaces liberally* to separate responsibility.

-Then use libraries, and dynamic loading to provide these interfaces to the monolith.
+Next, use libraries, along with depencey injection and dynamic loading to provide these interfaces to the monolith.

+The libraries are then versio ncontrolled.

 Version those libraries and let them contribute to one overall code base.
 Using this simple approach you can gain 99% of any benefit of microservices at 1% of the cost.

-How is this accomplished?
+How is this
+accomplished?
 Through interface driven design; the same interface driven design you would use when designing the microservices.
 Treat the internal components of the system as internal microservices; define boundaries and separate the code into libraries behind interfaces, and into modules of a larger project which make those libraries.
 This allows developers to iterate quickly on the libraries, in the same exact manner they would iterate on microservices.

-It is true that this so-called monolith of libraries project (*mono-library-service ?*) must be released as one unit.
-If your programmers have unit tested and generally tested properly, meaning the interfaces perform as expected, then the assembly of the libraries into a system is a non-event!
+It is true that this so-called monolith of libraries approach must be released as one unit.
+If your programmers have unit tested and generally tested properly, meaning the interfaces perform as expected, then the assembly of the libraries into a system is a non-event.

 The code can be shipped at least as quickly as any microservices stack.

 The benefits of libraries go beyond here; way beyond the immediate observable cost of avoiding the microservice.

-You can actually increase productivity 5x by using this approach.
+You can actually increase productivity dramatically using this approach.

-Here is why.
+Why is productivty improved?

-For each service you build, you also need to build at least *FIVE* more environments to deploy any service:
+For each service you build, you also need to build at least five more environments to deploy any service:
 1. Production
 1. One-Box / Pre-Prod - a slow rollout area for a portion of traffic
 1. QA - where you test (assuming you want to review your system before production)
 1. Dev - where you integrate and review, before you push to QA
-1. Local - **The most important of all** a workstation where a developer will run the system.
+1. Local - a workstation where a developer will run the system.

+With 5 working deployments,
-With **5 working deployments**, the cost of a a microservice approach is not 5% or 10% more than a monolith.
+the cost of a a microservice approach is not 5% or 10% more than a monolith.

 The ability to run five working copies of your system is where the real cost of microservices arrives.

 With five environments to maintain, we can begin to appreciate the accuracy of a 60% estimate.

 If there is even a 10% tax on deploying and running one copy of the system (which is a low figure), this number quickly increases to a more than 50% tax per service.

 ### Note on avoiding hygiene